8thcolor/parisrb-140506/presentation.md

-## The treasures of Ruby core, one for each day
+## The Treasures of Ruby, one for each day

 Christophe Philemotte, Paris.rb, 6 May 2013